Provider

 Patient-Centered Care

-Counseling with patients is tailored to their unique situation and preferences, whether treatment involves observation, microsurgery or stereotactic radiosurgery.
+Counseling with patients is tailored to their unique situations and preferences, whether treatment involves observation, microsurgery, or stereotactic radiosurgery.
+He understands that listening and collaborating are integral to the patient-provider relationship.

 Research and Clinical Trials

-He believes investing in this type of research is imperative to better the community and patients as hearing loss has a profound impact on all aspects of a person’s life.
+He believes investing in this type of research is imperative to better the community and patients, as hearing loss has a profound impact on all aspects of a person’s life.

 His current research is focused on equity and expanding better access to hearing healthcare.
-He has examined a range of topics, including: identifying barriers to care for children requiring early cochlear implantation; expanding access to cochlear implantation for nontraditional candidates, such as those with single-sided hearing impairment; and analyzing the impact of cochlear implantation on reducing incident dementia in older adults.
+He has examined a range of topics, including identifying barriers to care for children requiring early cochlear implantation, expanding access to cochlear implantation for nontraditional candidates, such as those with single-sided hearing impairment, and analyzing the impact of cochlear implantation on reducing incident dementia in older adults.

 Outside of Work